Ayazdi/Track_the_feedback/README.md

 Example:

-Defining Guinness as tag in the pipeline:
+Defining Guinness as the tag in the pipeline:
 ![Image and caption analysis of the scraped data](/dashboard.png)
 ![Sentiment analyzed posts with Guinness logo detected](/sentiment_image.png)
 ![Other posts with Guinness logo detected in the images](/guinness_logos.png)